 6 Soups You Should Be Making, Not Buying

 Welcome to Thrifty.
-A weekly column where assistant nutrition editor and registered dietitian, Jessica Ball, keeps it real on how to grocery shop on a budget, make healthy meals for one or two, and make earth-friendly choices without overhauling your entire life.
+A weekly column where nutrition editor and registered dietitian, Jessica Ball, M.S.
+RD, keeps it real on how to grocery shop on a budget, make healthy meals for one or two and make earth-friendly choices without overhauling your entire life.

 As the weather gets cooler and the leaves start to turn (which is an amazing spectacle here in Vermont), I have learned that letting go of summer and surrendering to fall can have its perks.
 Comfortable sleeping temps, pumpkin-flavored everything and ample fall produce are all hallmarks of this time of transition.
 And what better to do with all of that produce than dive headfirst into soup season?
 Making soup from scratch is a great way to use up your late summer bounty and newly in-season veggies, like butternut and acorn squash, and can cut down on packaging waste, too.
 Skip the store-bought versions that can be full of added sodium and excess packaging and instead try some of my favorite soups that you should be making, not buying.